 Know your shoe size: Did any of you just say, “Well, DUH,” to your computer screens?
 Don’t worry, I’m not offended.
 Just gotta start with the basics.
 Especially since many of us don’t actually know our shoe sizes, and few of us realize that shoe size can fluctuate with hormonal, weight, and growth-related changes.
 I’d say it’s best practice to get your feet professionally sized every couple of years, or after any significant physical shift.
 (Are you a specialty size?
 I’ve got resources for you!)

-Note brand tendencies: My favorite shoe brands include Tsubo, Fluevog, and Frye.
-NOT ONE OF THEM has consistent sizing.
+Note brand tendencies: Likely my all-time favorite brand is Frye, a brand that’s infamous for inconsistent sizing.
 And while that’s immensely frustrating, I can use my hard-earned knowledge when I shop.
-If I buy any of those brands under “final sale” conditions, I am prepared to end up with ill-fitting dud shoes.
-If I can avoid buying any of those brands under “final sale” conditions, I do.
+If I buy a pair of Fryes under “final sale” conditions, I am prepared to end up with ill-fitting dud shoes.
+If I can avoid buying any brand under “final sale” conditions, I do.
 Once you’ve tried on more than one pair from a certain brand, take note of how sizing runs.
 Also worth observing: Construction quality, comfort, durability.

 Read the fine print: We all know that awareness of return policies is absolutely key to successful shopping.
 (Wait, we all know that, right?
 OK, good.)
 But there are plenty of other ways that fine print – both online and in-store – can trip you up.
 Especially when it comes to shoes.